stackbit/stackbit-pull/packages/stackbit/README.md

 # stackbit-pull

-Stackbit pull, is a build tool that fetches data from CMS and prepares it for SSG build.
+Stackbit pull, is a build tool that fetches data from CMS using Stackbit's API and prepares it for SSG build.

 Usage: